cifpfbmoll/dao-pattern-MateoGarciaG/README.md

 ## Getting Started
 Wellcome to my Project with Rest-Json API with Active Record Pattern with the Quarkus FrameWork related to Java.
-This project is where I put the things that I've been learning about the tutorials of Quarkus related to creation of a API in Quarkus using Active Record Pattern
+This project is where I put the things that I've been learning about the tutorials of Quarkus related to creation of a API in Quarkus using Active Record Pattern.
+This API is about students data.

 ## Guides that I Followed:
 https://quarkus.io/guides/hibernate-orm-panache